sagemath/trac_to_gh/Issue 3223.md

 # Issue 3223: notebook -- it is now broken on the iphone

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3223

 Original creator: was